 If it is present, the application tries to find and assign the identity to the application.
 If it is not presented,

-DotKernel API assigns a default guest
+Dotkernel API assigns a default guest

 identity, represented by an instance of the class